-The next Amateur Station Licence Examination will be held on Thursday 31st May in the ComReg Offices in Dublin.
+We wish to remind all potential applicants that the next Amateur Station Licence Examination will be held on Thursday 31st May in the ComReg Offices in Dublin.
 Some applications have already been received.
 As places are limited and are allocated on a first come first served basis those intending to sit the examination should apply soon.
 Full details, including entry procedure, examination fee and how to pay the fee online are available at www.irts.ie/exam

 Please note that it is necessary to download the application form from the web page and forward the completed form and the appropriate fee so as to secure a place for the examination.
 It is important to note that even if you pay the fee online you must still complete and forward the application form.
 The closing date for receipt of completed applications is Thursday 17th May.

 The IRTS Course Guide is designed to assist individuals prepare for the exam and also to act as a template for those organising classes.
 It is available for online browsing at www.irts.ie/course and also as a downloadable zip file for offline browsing.
 Frank McKeown EI8HIB has now prepared a printable version of the course guide from our online version, and has made this document available to the society.
 We acknowledge the work undertaken by Frank in compiling the printable version and thank him for this.